0xgny/execution-layer-terminal/README.md

   volume-reducing aggregations (VWAP, order-flow imbalance, rolling correlation) into q on the server rather than shipping millions of rows to Python.

-I also wrote the KDB+ client myself.
+I also wrote the KDB+ client, before removing it.
 KX doesn't publish its prebuilt C client for arm64 macOS, so I implemented the q IPC handshake and the deserializers I needed directly over a socket.
-That part I'm still proud of.

 ### Why I moved off it

 Eventually I measured what the application actually asked of the database, and the answer was uncomfortable:

-- **Two queries.** A per-symbol last-value lookup, and the last 300 trade prices of whichever symbol was charted.
-That's a hash map and a ring buffer.
-- **Nine of fifteen columns were never read.** The whole `quote` table was write-only — appended to forever, queried by nothing.
-- **I'd hand-written a cache on top of it.** Scanning the growing table was too slow for a 30ms poll, so I maintained my own last-value tables in q.
-I was using a columnar analytics engine as a hash map, with a hash map bolted on to make it fast enough.
+- **The workload didn't justify the machinery.** Two queries — a per-symbol last-value lookup and the last 300 trade prices of the charted symbol — against a `quote` table where nine of fifteen columns were never read.
+Scanning it was too slow for a 30ms poll, so I maintained my own last-value tables in q: a columnar analytics engine used as a hash map, with a hash map bolted on to make it fast enough.
+None of the analytics that justified it existed yet.
-- **None of the planned analytics existed.** The justification was real, but it was a justification for a system I hadn't built.
+- **The complexity was the real cost.** Three processes, two languages, a hand-rolled wire protocol and a licensed database is a lot to hand someone who wants to contribute — you can't run the thing, let alone change it, without a kdb+ license and enough q to debug it.
+It's also a lot for me to keep alive over years.
+Every dependency there was one more thing that could rot.
+- **I want this on the web and as a macOS app.** Shipping it that way means shipping whatever it depends on, and a commercial kdb+ license is real friction in that path — for hosting, for distribution, for anyone who just wants to download it and run it.
+Giving up fractions of a second and using plain old C++ instead is a trade I'll take every time.

 The clincher was already in my own repo.
 The stock path — Alpaca → `AlpacaClient` → `StockFeed` → the same `Quote`, the same OMS, the same GUI — reached the exact